yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 If an industry guru like Andrej is kind enough to offer us a crash course, we take it with gratitude!
 If that makes us "lazy", so be it.

 Alright enough vamping, let's get to it.
-Without further ado, introducing LLM (Keep in mind that, this is mostly my notes as per my own understanding.
-And it's hardly a primer.).
+Without further ado, introducing LLM (Keep in mind that, this is mostly my notes along with some of my own understanding.
+It's hardly a proper primer.).

 ### Large Language Model